When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Emma Roberts: American actress who appeared in the televised series “American Horror Story.”

-• Emma Thompson: British actress who has gained various accolades.
+• Emma Thompson: Legendary British actress and screenwriter.

-• Emma Watson: English actress known for her role in the “Harry Potter” franchise.
+• Emma Watson: English actress and activist known globally for her role as Hermione Granger in the “Harry Potter” franchise.

 Given the popularity of the name, there are a slew of characters bearing the name Emma in popular culture.
 Notable mentions include: